sharetribe/ftw-daily/docs/styling.md

 ## Styling components

-Styling a web UI is traditionally quite a messy business due to global nature of stylesheets and especially their cascading specificity rule. `.card {/*...*/}` will affect every element on a web page that has a class `card` - even if the different UI context would like to use a different set of rules.
+Styling a web UI is traditionally quite a messy business due to the global nature of stylesheets and especially their cascading specificity rule. `.card {/*...*/}` will affect every element on a web page that has a class `card` - even if the different UI context would like to use a different set of rules.